-The Collins College of Business offers two degrees.
-The Bachelor of Science in Business Administration (BSBA) degree provides a basic understanding of issues in organizational behavior, negotiation, and managerial functions.
-Students can choose to major in accounting, computer information systems, economics, energy management, finance, management or marketing.
-The Bachelor of Science in International Business and Language (BSIBL) degree combines the business core, emphasis on international business, and language proficiency in Chinese, French, German, Russian, or Spanish.
-Students entering the program should have a high ability in one of these languages.
-Graduates will have fluency in a language along with an in-depth understanding of the country’s culture, preparing them for entry-level international business jobs, government foreign service jobs or for work on graduate degrees in international business.
+The Collins College of Business offers a Bachelor of Science in Business Administration (BSBA) degree that provides a basic understanding of issues in organizational behavior, negotiation, and managerial functions.
+Students can choose to major in accounting, computer information systems, economics, energy management, finance, international business, management or marketing.
 Students are encouraged to participate in study abroad programs and have priority for TU-approved international business internships hosted by companies abroad.

 Accountants are the investigators of the business world, hunting for answers to important questions and helping decision makers determine the right course of action.
 They’re also as good with people as they are with numbers.
 Jobs in accounting are plentiful and diverse.
 Accountants fight white-collar crime, steer businesses toward financial success and help individuals make smart decisions with their money.
 Students who study accounting step into one of the most critical business functions.
 TU’s accounting curriculum keeps pace with changes in the industry, preparing students to excel in accounting roles starting on day one.